Secure Attachment Style: Understanding The Role Of Childhood Caregiver Influence

 Developmental psychology expert John Bowlby first developed attachment theory in the late 1960s.
 John Bowlby posited that a person’s attachment style, formed with their primary caregiver in childhood, could impact them for the rest of their lives.
 His colleague, Mary Ainsworth, fleshed attachment theory out a few years after studying young children and their bonds with caregivers.
 Their caregivers are also called attachment figures.
 Strong, secure attachments with caregivers predicted future success, with these children seeking out more adventures and new experiences than their insecure counterparts.

-In adulthood, children who grew up with insecure attachment styles tend to feel more fearful, shy, and reluctant to explore new environments.
+In adulthood, children who grow up with insecure attachment styles tend to feel more fearful, shy, and reluctant to explore new environments.
 These children were attached insecurely and also tended to have lower self-confidence.
 While attachment styles can generally be classified as secure versus insecure, there are several sub-types of insecure attachment styles.
-Ahead, we’ll breakdown the four most commonly used labels for attachment styles in the psychotherapy community.
+Ahead, we’ll break down the four most commonly used labels for attachment styles in the psychotherapy community.

 Secure attachment styles